cromano8/Intro_SnowML/README.md

 - Create a Snowpark DataFrame from the CSV in the stage
 - Write the Snowpark DataFrame to Snowflake as a table <br>

-Run the load_data notebook which will perform the following tasks <br>
+Run the snowml notebook which will perform the following tasks <br>
 - Create a Snowpark DataFrame from the Titanic table
 - Check Null values
 - drop columns with high count of nulls